Duel at Diablo: Reception

 Robert Alden wrote a positive review in The New York Times, "Much of it is raw and ugly, yet it is a film that will grip you, a film that will have a shattering effect by the time you go back out into the street."
 The Monthly Film Bulletin called it "a tough action-packed Western of the old school."

 In Cue, William Wolf howled, "Sidney Poitier is the only one who manages to stylishly survive the implausible doings in this mixed up action stew...It is highly doubtful whether audiences can survive as well."
 In a 2.5-star review, New York Daily News gave the faint praise, "better than the average disaster", and mused that Norman's superb editing and cinematography distracted from the screenplay.
 "The actors appear grimly determined to get away with the script as written...each new line of dialogue means trouble."
 The Radio Times felt "it doesn't quite succeed, partly because the eclectic casting (including Swede Bibi Andersson and Brit Bill Travers) gets in the way of the authenticity."

 Philip Hartung wrote that the plot "is more complicated than usual.
 And two of its complications have to do with miscegenation...But more startling than the miscegenation themes (which have been used before in westerns) is the presence of Sidney Poitier...He gives another of his fine performances and his color is never mentioned."
 Clifford Mason sniffed that Poitier "did little more than hold James Garner's hat and this after he had won the Academy Award.
 What white romantic actor would take a part like that?"

 The success of Support Your Local Sheriff! in 1969 prompted United Artists to re-release Duel at Diablo.

 Duel at Diablo is sometimes seen as an early example of American filmmakers adopting traits of the spaghetti western, with its heightened violence, desert setting, and Hefti's guitar-laden score.
 Even the title sequence, with its bloody knife carving up the title cards is reminiscent of the nascent genre.

-Sidney Poitier's Black character is repeatedly shown throughout the film as subservient to white men.
-When Toller is put in charge of white troops during the film's climax, it is permissible because he is furthering the white project of subjugating non-white people.
-Mason called this the "Sidney Poitier syndrome", because his roles so often consist of "a good guy in a totally white world, with no wife, no sweetheart, no woman to love or kiss, helping the white man solve the white man's problem."